trevorsharp/youtube-podcast-feeds/README.md

 # youtube-podcast-feeds

-Create video podcast feeds from YouTube videos
+Create podcast feeds from YouTube videos

 ## Features

-- Download or Stream YouTube videos from channels, users, or playlists
+- Generate RSS feeds that can be added to podcast apps (with support for video podcasts in apps like Apple Podcasts)
-- Generate RSS feeds that can be added to podcast apps with support for video podcasts (e.g. Apple Podcasts)
+- Simple web server for serving RSS feed data and video files
-- Simple web server for serving RSS feeds and video files
+- Download YouTube videos from channels, users, or playlists for higher quality

 ## Setup Using Docker